APU Associate Degree for Transfer (ADT)

 - APU must receive an official final transcript showing that an ADT has been conferred.

-- To uphold the guarantee of completing your Bachelor's degree with 68 semester units, you must maintain continuous enrollment in the same academic major.
-You must successfully complete all the required coursework without the need to repeat courses or supplement instruction with additional courses for minors or areas of emphasis.
+- To uphold the guarantee of completing your bachelor’s degree with 68 semester units, you must maintain continuous enrollment in the same academic major.
+You must successfully complete all of the required coursework without the need to repeat courses or supplement instruction with additional courses for minors or areas of emphasis.

-Throughout the admissions process, we will verify the degree similarity and whether the degree is on track or completed, and confirm your transcripts upon completion.
+Throughout the admissions process, we verify the degree similarity and whether the degree is on track or completed, and confirm your transcripts upon completion.
 Additionally, you will be notified of any changes in your admissions consideration.